Guelfo Civinini: Later life and career

 As a poet, Civinini is sometimes included as part of the "crepuscolari" group of writers based on his work L'urna (1901); although this classification has been contested by some writers on Italian literature as his overall body of work is reminiscent of the style of Gabriele D'Annunzio and Giosuè Carducci while also displaying influences of Giovanni Pascoli.
 This work was his first publication of poetic verses.
 After this he became a prolific playwright in the contemporary theatre scenes of Rome and Milan.
 His plays included La casa riconsacrata (1904), Il signor Dabbene (1906), Seguite poi da Notturno (1907), Bamboletta (1908), La regina (1910), Suor Speranza (1911), Ius primae noctis (1912), Il sangue (1922), Moscaio (1926), Rottami (1926), and the later work Ripresa con il nuovo titolo Rancore (1948).

-Internationally he is best known for writing the Italian language libretto to Giacomo Puccini's opera La fanciulla del West which premiered at the Metropolitan Opera in 1910.
+Internationally he is best known for writing the Italian language libretto with Carlo Zangarini to Giacomo Puccini's opera La fanciulla del West which premiered at the Metropolitan Opera in 1910.
 The opera was adapted from David Belasco's 1905 English language play The Girl of the Golden West.
 His output of literature also included books of poetry, non-fiction, and fiction; short stories; literary criticism, and plays.
 He was awarded several literary prizes, including the Mussolini Prize for literature in 1933; the Viareggio Prize in 1937; and the Marzotto prize in 1953.